beckym223/manual_work/E6_long_edited.md

 some other feature, such as real income, holdings of primary goods, or capabilities to function.
 There are, thus, whole varieties of
-210n different types of interpersonal comparisons, and the relevance of distinct "spaces" in making effi- ciency and equity judgments, see Sen (1982a, 1992a), John Roemer (1986), Martha Nussbaum (1988),
-Richard Arneson (1989), G. A. Cohen (1989), Arrow (1991), Elster and Roemer (1991), and Nussbaum and
-Sen (1993).
-22On the other hand, Arrow's impossibility theorem can be generalized to accommodate cardinality of utili- ties without interpersonal comparisons; see Theorem 8.2 in Sen (1970).
-23Maximin gives complete priority to the interest of the worst off.
-It was proposed by John Rawls (1963), as a part of his "difference principle" (though the com- parisons that he uses are not of utilities, but of hold- ings of primary goods).
-Lexicographic maximin, some- times called "leximin," was proposed in Sen (1970) to make the Rawlsian approach consistent with the strong Pareto principle, and it has been endorsed and used in his Theory of Justice by Rawls (1971).
-Axiomatic deriva- tions of leximin were pioneered by Peter J. Hammond (1976), and Claude d'Aspremont and Gevers (1977), among others.
-See also Edmund Phelps (1973).
-24See Harsanyi (1955), Patrick Suppes (1966), Sen
-(1970, 1977b), Phelps (1973), Hammond (1976, 1985),
-Arrow (1977), d'Aspremont and Gevers (1977), Gevers (1979), Eric Maskin (1978, 1979), Roberts (1980a,b),
-Roger B. Myerson (1981), James Mirrlees (1982), Suzumura (1983), Blackorby et al. (1984), d'Aspremont (1985), and Kelsey (1987), among others.

 ### ---Economics-1995-0-10.txt---
 ways in which social welfare judgments can